 Basic Housing Allowance (BAH) and Book Stipend

-Hillsboro Aviation is approved for direct limited funding for flight training under the Post 9/11 GI Bill.
+For those who decide not to attend our program through Portland Community College, Hillsboro Aviation is approved for direct limited funding for flight training under the Post-9/11 GI Bill.
 This is a maximum of $10,330 per academic year, but you need to have your Private Pilot Certificate first.
 This is separate from the way it works with the PCC program and does not include the BAH or allowance for books and supplies.
 You must contact Hillsboro Aviation prior to starting any training if you are planning to use your GI Bill in this manner.
 All training must be done following the FAA Part 141 syllabus and you must have a current second class medical before enrolling in any VA-eligible course or you will not receive reimbursement for your training.

 For information on how to apply or with questions about the program, contact Daniel Jones.